DeckSettings/game-reports-steamos/README.md

 - ProtonDB allows you to submit multiple reports on the same game but does not let you edit or update a report directly.
 - If you want a report removed on ProtonDB, you need to submit a ticket and wait for admin approval.
-- ShareDeck lacks flexibility in formatting and often presents issues when trying to edit reports after submission.
+- ShareDeck lacks consistency in report formatting and often presents issues when trying to edit reports after submission.
+This makes viewing reports difficult and many reports end up looking like long paragraphs of unformatted text.

 👉 Deck Settings allows users to fully control their game reports.
 You can update or close your own reports without waiting for admin intervention.